 Talk to an Orange County Plumber

 As you can see, soft water has its uses.
 However, it may not be the best option for watering your lawn.
-If you have questions about the relative hardness of your water supply, just call your local plumbing experts at Biard & Crockett.
+If you have questions about the relative hardness of your water supply, just call your local plumbing experts in Orange County at Biard & Crockett.
 In addition to water testing, your plumbing specialists can also assist you if you have a water softener installed on your property.
 A switch of the minerals used in that softener may be all you need to address the situation.